 Soft Water: Archer-as-Castor leaps from the helipad of the oil rig into the sea, to no ill effect.

-Something Only They Would Say: Archer-as-Castor has failed in all prior attempts to convince his wife that he really is Archer, given that he is fully aware he has Castor's old voice and the real Castor has taken Archer's voice.
+Something Only They Would Say: Archer has failed in all prior attempts to convince his wife that he really is Archer, given that he is fully aware he has Castor Troy's husky voice and the real Castor has taken Archer's voice.
 Until Archer reminisces over their first date, at which point she knows it's really him because that's a story they share.

 Corresponds with Diegetic Switch, as the song is playing over Adam's headphones while he's being carried to safety during the apartment gunfight.
 An interesting example, actually, as the movie intends you hear the sound from Adam's perspective, with the music playing much louder than the muffled shouts and gunshots.

-Stock Scream: There's a Wilhelm Scream in the jailbreak scene.
+Stock Scream: One of the guards gives a Wilhelm Scream during the jailbreak.

 Stuff Blowing Up: The boat chase at the end.
-The rule of thumb here is: If it's in the frame, it will blow up during the next 15 seconds.
+The rule of thumb here is: If a boat comes into the frame, it will blow up during the next 15 seconds.

 Tear Off Your Face: Archer and Castor, for contrived reasons, end up surgically switching faces (and taking each others places).
-After Castor wakes up and before he receives Archer's face (offscreen), he is shown walking around without a face (just barely; it's limited to a couple of seconds of his face reflected in Dr. Walsh's glasses and a couple very quick direct shots when he's clapping after watching the videotape of the surgery).
+After Castor wakes up and before he receives Archer's face (offscreen), he is shown walking around without a face (just barely; it's limited to a couple of seconds of his face reflected in Dr. Walsh's glasses and a couple very quick direct shots when he's clapping after watching the videotape of the surgery; otherwise, we only see him from behind or his shadow on the side of a wall).

 Title Drop: "Face off" is uttered several times in the movie.